 Factors that will influence SEO trends in 2021

-When we talk about 2021, we know, things can seem a bit dicey.
-Questions like “Will it be any different for search than 2020”, “What’s Google up to?”, “How do I sustain my rankings or even grow them” all start to pop in everyone’s mind at the start of the year.
+When we talk about 2021, we know things can seem a bit dicey.
+Questions like “Will it be any different for search than 2020?”, “What’s Google up to?”, “How do I sustain my rankings or even grow them?” all start to pop up in everyone’s mind at the start of the year.

 And the simple answer to all these, as always, is sticking to the process and adapting to what works best for you.
 That’s how it has worked all those previous years and that’s how it will this year too.
 With that said, let’s look at some factors that you need to give special attention to.
 This is based on our assessment of what’s most important for Google to rank websites in 2021.